 Eligibility for the NetSpend overdraft protection service

 With a prepaid card and a vast network in the U.S., NetSpend offers its customers the convenient overdrawing feature.
-To maintain your overdraft protection eligibility, you need to meet the following criteria:
+To maintain your overdraft protection eligibility as an account holder, you need to meet the following criteria:

 - Deposit at least $200 every 30 days.